pirocorp/Reconnaissance-Fundamentals/01. Passive Reconnaissance/README.md

 ### Cross-Linked

 [CrossLinked](https://github.com/m8sec/CrossLinked) is a LinkedIn enumeration tool that uses search engine scraping to collect valid employee names from an organization.
 This technique provides accurate results without using API keys, credentials, or accessing LinkedIn directly!

+### DNSdumbster

+[DNS dumbster](https://dnsdumpster.com/) is a domain research tool for discovering hosts related to a domain.
+It can find visible hosts from the attacker's perspective for Red and Blue Teams.